 Right under the button, there's a feature that allows the employee to easily mark 'favorite' clients.
 Simply noting a client's name it automatically pins to the top of the list, making it easily accessible.

-This design is shaped by noticeable but quiet shading, complemented by selective colour accents, making it simple and light.
+This core banking software design is shaped by noticeable but quiet shading, complemented by selective colour accents, making it simple and light.
 The smart architecture and the use of colours create a clear overview of the workspace, providing the employee with a user-friendly and stress-relieving atmosphere.
 At the same time, catchy accents keep the employee alert enough to be quick and effective in response to tasks.

 What can be better than a working tool that relieves employee's stress and assists in solving problems instead of creating them?